dsdivyansh/My-Projects/README.md

 ## Installation

 python 3.7
-- Sign up yourself using valid credential
+- Sign up using valid credential
-- Login with your username and password
+- Login with username and password

 ## Setup
 1. Install django by typing the following command in command prompt-